On this page

 • Implementing DPoP requires the client (the web app) to manage a public/private key pair and perform cryptographic signing.
 This adds complexity to the client's code.
 However, Okta SDKs simplify the implementation of this model and provide an improved developer experience.

 • The client needs a secure way to generate, store, and manage the private key.
 If the private key is compromised, the security of DPoP is defeated.
-Again, The Okta SDKs can handle this complexity.
+The Okta SDKs can handle this complexity.

 Sign-in models